Fire and rescue services

 More information:

-Australian officials in Bangladesh are not permitted to use motorbikes.
+Australian officials in Bangladesh are not permitted to use motorcycles.

-Check whether your travel insurance policy covers you when using a motorbike, quad bike or similar vehicle.
+Check whether your travel insurance policy covers you when using a motorcycle, quad bike or similar vehicle.

 Always wear a helmet.